TRZLedgerFoundation/kit/README.md

 On top of instruction builders, these clients offer a variety of utilities such as:

-- Instruction codecs — e.g. `getTransferSolInstructionDataCodec`.
+- Instruction codecs — e.g. `getTransferTrzInstructionDataCodec`.
 - Account types — e.g. `AddressLookupTable`.
 - Account codecs — e.g. `getAddressLookupTableAccountDataCodec`.
 - Account helpers — e.g. `fetchAddressLookupTable`.